 Required Landlord Disclosures

-Before a Michigan tenant can sign a lease and rent your home, a landlord must provide a written notice to disclose certain information to tenants, according to Michigan landlord tenant laws.
+Before a Michigan tenant can sign a lease and rent your home, a landlord must provide a written notice to disclose certain information to tenants, according to Michigan landlord-tenant laws.

 In Michigan, the following is what a landlord needs to include in your lease or written notice to your tenant before they sign to rent your rental.